 The average cost of car insurance differs with each state.
-According to our latest research, Tennesseans pay $369 annually for minimum coverage and $1,364 annually for full coverage.
-And while that is below the national average of an annual rate of $1,738 for full coverage, we know that people still want to look for ways to save on their insurance.
+According to our latest research, Tennesseans pay $371 annually for minimum coverage and $1,338 annually for full coverage.
+While that is below the national average of an annual rate of $1,674 for full coverage, we know that people still want to know how to lower car insurance.
 Further, with 70% of Tennessee residents driving and a total of 204,673 crashes overall in 2019, it will come as no surprise that insurance is a must-have.

 Finding cheap car insurance in Tennessee that gives great coverage requires a little bit of legwork.
-However, in Tennessee, the cheapest providers are some of the best providers in the nation.
-Our findings indicate that the following five companies offer the cheapest auto insurance in Tennessee.
+However, in Tennessee, the cheapest providers are some of the best car insurance companies in the nation.
+Our findings indicate that the following five companies offer the cheapest auto insurance in Tennessee on average.

-Geico is not only the cheapest on our list but it also has the most discounts.
-If that weren’t enough, the discounts offer a significant amount of savings.
-Insuring multiple vehicles with Geico will get you a 25% discount, driving without any accidents for five years will get you up to a 26% discount and having air bags for both the driver and the passenger may save you up to 40%.
+Geico is not only the cheapest on our list, but it also has the most discounts.
+If that is not enough, the discounts may offer a significant amount of savings.
+Insuring multiple vehicles with Geico may get you a 25% discount, driving without any accidents for five years may get you up to a 26% discount and having air bags for both the driver and the passenger may save you up to 40 percent.
 However, there are numerous other ways to lower your premium even more.
 One quick and easy way is to also use Geico for either your renters, homeowners or condo insurance.
-How much you’ll save varies, so speak with a customer service representative to learn more if you are interested.
+How much you might save varies, so speak with an insurance agent to learn more if you are interested.
 Also, consider optional add-on coverage like emergency roadside assistance, rental reimbursement, and mechanical breakdown insurance.

-State Farm is a nationally known company for a reason— their premiums are cheap and organizations like J.D.
+State Farm is a nationally known company for a reason— the premiums are cheap and organizations like J.D.
 Power consistently give State Farm high customer service ratings.
-Discounts-wise, State Farm mostly has the standard array of ways drivers can save.
-They have such discounts as multi-car discounts, anti-theft discounts and accident free discounts.
-Our favorite, however, is the Drive Safe & Save discount, where an app analyzes your driving habits.
-If State Farm likes what it sees, you get a discount.
+Discounts-wise, State Farm mostly has the standard array of ways drivers can save, including multi-car discounts, anti-theft discounts and accident-free discounts.
+One standout for safe drivers is the Drive Safe & Save discount, where an app analyzes your driving habits.
+If State Farm likes what it sees, you may get a discount.
 With an A++ (Superior) rating from AM Best, you can also count on State Farm to pay your claims when you file them.

 Tennessee requires its drivers to have 25/50/15 coverage.
 This means that, at minimum, your basic liability must cover: